ApolloTang/mynote--misc/things-2-memorize-content/dev/a11y/a11y-mac/note--voice-over-training/note--voice-over-training.md

 ## 2 Practice what you learn:

-## 3 VoiceOver modifier:
+## 3 VoiceOver modifier and VoiceOver-Utitlity:

 You can find out the keyboard mapping of VoiceOver modifier in `VoiceOver utility`.

-*If you already know your VoiceOver mapping, you can access this menu with `VO-F8`. (but this required you already know what is your VoiceOver keyboard mapping)*
+*If you already know your VoiceOver mapping, you can go to the VoiceOver utility directly with `VO-F8` when **VoiceOver is ON**. (but this required you already know your VoiceOver keyboard mapping)*

 To access the `VoiceOver utility`:
 ```txt